AssetFetch/spec/spec.md

 In this context, the act of "unlocking" refers to an action that happens in the provider's backend which causes previously not downloadable resources to become downloadable, usually with some side-effect on the provider's back-end, such as a reduction in account balance (i.e. a "purchase") or decrementing a counter for remaining free daily downloads.

-**AssetFetch does not handle the actual payment itself, users still need to perform any required account- and payment setup with the provider through external means, usually the provider's website.**
+**AssetFetch does not concern itself with the actual transaction itself, users still need to perform any required account- and payment setup with the provider through external means, usually the provider's website.**